The program’s curricular focus is on three areas

 The Garage Experience

 In year four, the student experience focuses on the Garage, the Academy’s collaborative creative space.
 In a unique environment that enhances creation with advanced design and prototyping technologies, students work in teams to realize their vision for the future.
-Throughout the year, students work in close collaboration with both top faculty at USC and industry mentors selected from among the leaders in each relevant field or area.
+Throughout the year, students work in close collaboration with top faculty at USC and industry mentors selected from among the leaders in each relevant field or area.
 Aided by this expertise, students realize their ideas for new products, ventures, art forms, technologies, or services.